gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 * [CodeRabbit](https://coderabbit.ai)

 Setting up both tools does not take more than 5 minutes via their respective websites.
-One can select and authorize the bots to access certain github repositories.
+One can select and authorize the bots to access specific Github repositories.

 ## Nova